hasura/graphql-engine/community/boilerplates/event-triggers/aws-lambda/nodejs6/mutation/README.md

    1. `ADMIN_SECRET`: this is the admin secret key you configured when you setup HGE.
    2. `HGE_ENDPOINT`: the URL on which you HGE instance is running.

-# Add the trigger in Hasura GraphQL
+# Add The Trigger In Hasura GraphQL
 1. In events tab, add a trigger
 2. Select all insert, update, delete operations for the trigger.
 3. Paste the API endpoint of your AWS lambda as the webhook.